3 Meters Is How Many Inches

 Definition of a Meter

 In 1889, the meter was redefined as the distance between two marks on a specific platinum-iridium bar stored at the International Bureau of Weights and Measures in France.
-However, this definition was also limited by the physical stability of the bar.
-In 1983, the meter was redefined once again, this time in terms of the speed of light, which is a fundamental constant in physics.
+On the flip side, this definition was also limited by the physical stability of the bar.
+Worth adding: in 1983, the meter was redefined once again, this time in terms of the speed of light, which is a fundamental constant in physics.
 Today, the meter is defined as the length of the path traveled by light in a vacuum during a time interval of 1/299,792,458 of a second.
 This definition is highly precise and reproducible, making the meter a reliable standard for measurement.

 Definition of an Inch

 The inch is a unit of length in the imperial and United States customary systems of measurement.
-Historically, the inch has been defined in various ways, often based on parts of the human body.
-For example, one definition linked it to the width of a human thumb.
+That's why historically, the inch has been defined in various ways, often based on parts of the human body.
+Take this: one definition linked it to the width of a human thumb.
 The word "inch" itself comes from the Latin word uncia, meaning "one-twelfth," as it was historically defined as one-twelfth of a foot.

 Over time, the inch has been standardized to ensure consistency.
 In 1959, an international agreement defined the inch as exactly 25.4 millimeters.
 This definition is now universally accepted, providing a precise relationship between the inch and the metric system.
 The inch is commonly used for measuring smaller lengths and distances, such as the size of electronic devices, the dimensions of paper, and the height of individuals in some countries.